ethereum/devp2p/caps/eth.md

 The notification doesn't need to be sent for every update to the node's head block.
 It is recommended to send an update about once every two minutes.

+Clients should validate that the announced range makes sense, i.e. `earliestBlock <= latestBlock` and `earliestBlock` should be meaningful for the network that is being run.
+In general, client implementations must take care not to disconnect syncing peers.

 ## Change Log

 ### eth/69 ([EIP-7642], April 2025)